 Between the months of October and March, the Minnesota Department of Commerce prepares weekly reports on the price of propane that include the statewide “average” price per gallon.
 You may contact the Department as follows:

 The United States Department of Energy also conducts surveys of average propane prices and may be a resource for propane gas customers:

 Washington, DC 20585

 Over 30 states have laws that specifically prohibit “price gouging” in times of emergencies.
 Minnesota does not.
-The Office of the Minnesota Attorney General previously proposed a law that would have prohibited suppliers of essential goods or services like propane from engaging in opportunistic pricing, or “price gouging,” during times of emergency or natural disaster, such as a national or local emergency or declared emergency by the Governor or President.
-Unfortunately, that legislation was defeated and did not become law.
-As a result, Minnesota is among the minority of states that does not have a law specifically prohibiting what many people commonly think of as “price gouging” during emergencies or disasters.
+The Office of the Minnesota Attorney General proposed a law to prohibit suppliers of essential goods or services like propane from engaging in opportunistic pricing, or price gouging, during times of emergency or natural disaster, such as a national or local emergency or declared emergency by the Governor or President.
+That law was enacted and took effect in May 2023.
+With this enactment, Minnesota joins the majority of states that specifically protect people from protecting people from price gouging during emergencies or disasters.

 Minnesota has some of the coldest weather in the country.
 This can lead to expensive gas and electric bills, with which people sometimes have a hard time keeping up.
 This flyer is intended to provide tips on what to do if you find yourself in this situation and to explain your rights under Minnesota law.